21 October, 2021: The Environment Agency has issued a statement following overnight flooding of the site of the Lower Otter Restoration Project.

 Q12.
 Will it make flooding to properties worse?

-Q13.
-What will happen to the cricket club?
+Q13: What is happening to the cricket club?

-A13: The Budleigh Salterton Cricket Club has flooded many times in the past and this will continue if it stays at its current site.
+A13: The Budleigh Salterton Cricket Club has flooded many times and would continue to do so if it stayed in its vulnerable location.
 Climate change means flooding is likely to be more frequent.

 Q14: What does the project mean for local farmers?

 A14: The Estate sees both farms impacted by the project (South Farm and Pulhayes Farm) continuing as key agricultural businesses.
-The Estate supports food production as well as wildlife support.
+The Estate supports food production as well as wildlife.

-The project will mean significant changes to the floodplain land and necessitate a change in land management practices.
-Agreements have been reached with the tenant farmers for the release of land significantly impacted by the scheme.
-Continued support will be given to restructure and support them as required.
+The project will result in a change from the existing land management practices.
+Agreements were made with the tenant farmers for the release of land significantly impacted by the scheme.
+Continued support will be given to enable them to restructure and adapt their business models.

-Q15: Could the project attract mosquitoes which pose a risk to health, and could toxic material leak from the former landfill site?
+Q15: Could the project attract mosquitoes which pose a risk to health?

 A15: Experts from Public Health England believe that the increased health risks from this scheme associated with biting insects is low if there is careful design and management.
 The type of habitat created under the scheme is generally unsuitable for invasive mosquito species.

 Research conducted at the site showed no current evidence of Aedes detritus, which is the common nuisance species associated with brackish habitat.
 Anopheles claviger was common and associated with the flooded grassland and freshwater ditches.
 This isn’t associated with nuisance biting.
 If the intertidal zone is regularly flooded and drained then mosquito suitability will remain low.
 The key factor that will determine future mosquito pressure related to habitat changes is drainage.
-The project is therefore acting on information supplied by PHE and also the outputs from the Wetlands LIFE project to help guide detailed design, thus minimising the likelihood of increased risk from mosquitoes.
+The project design has been guided by information supplied by Public Health England (PHE) and outputs from the Wetlands LIFE project, so minimising the likelihood of increased risk from mosquitoes.

 Q16.
 Won’t this attract a lot more people – how will they be managed?